-Hungary: EIB and MVM deal for modernization of electricity supply network12.
-October 2020. / SEE Energy News
+Hungary: EIB and MVM deal for modernization of electricity supply network, SEE Energy News

 This is the seventh operation between the EIB and MVM since cooperation began in 1990.
 The European Investment Bank (EIB) and state-owned Hungarian Electricity Works (MVM) have signed a 120 million euros loan to modernize and expand the electricity supply network in southeastern Hungary.